-Display State or Action Comments Shader deselected/selected.
+Display State or Action Comments STATISTICS AND ADDRESS OF THE PROPERTY OF THE Shader deselected/selected.
 When selected, represented by a yellow cross anchor point, a yellow point (rotation), a rectangle with multi-colored sides and a blue corner triangle (resize).
 A red handle appears at a corner when the cursor moves over it.
 When you see only the cross anchor, drag it to display the other handles.

-ANTERNA MARIE AN Move the Shader freely.
+Display State or Action Comments Move the Shader freely.
 Select the Shader: click on any part of it, then move it.
 This can also be done by selecting a corner red handle when the cursor moves over it.
-COLORS OF STATE OF ST Move the Shader with one corner of the multi-colored rectangle.
+Section 1.
+Section 1.
+Section 2.
+Move the Shader with one corner of the multi-colored rectangle.
 By moving the mouse over the corner of the rectangle, a red snap point is displayed.
 A snap point to edge can be activated by holding down the Shift key (snaps only on meshes, not onto the bounding box).
-THE PROPERTY OF THE PROPERTY O Move the Shader in one direction.
+Move the Shader in one direction.
 Click on one colored side of the rectangle.
 The line becomes highlighted, then move the Shader parallel to the direction.
-A snap edge can be activated by holding down the Shift key when moving (snaps only to edges in mesh, not onto the bounding box). © Q. Rotate the Shader.
+A snap edge can be activated by holding down the Shift key when moving (snaps only to edges in mesh, not onto the bounding box).
+Rotate the Shader.
 By clicking on a yellow handle, a purple circular cursor is displayed; move the yellow point around the cursor.
 Holding down the Shift key while clicking on the Shader increments the rotation by 15°.
 Resize the Shader.
 Click on the blue triangle displayed in the corner then drag to resize the Shader.